Declaration of Nullity (Marriage)

 Q. If the Church declares my marriage Null, is it saying that my marriage never existed?

 A. No. The Church acknowledges that your marriage existed in the legal sense.
-The annulment process only examines the sacramentality of the marriage.
+The annulment process only examines the sacramentality, or the religion dimension, of the marriage.

 Q. How long does the process take?